How to use IBM App Connect with Microsoft OneDrive for Business

 Before you use App Connect Designer with Microsoft OneDrive for Business, take note of the following considerations:

 - The Create file action creates a file in a OneDrive folder that you select in the Parent folder ID: field when you configure the action.
-Before using the Create file action, make sure a folder exists in your Microsoft OneDrive for Business.
+Before using the Create file action, make sure that a folder exists in your Microsoft OneDrive for Business.

 - You can use the Parent folder ID filter available in the actions